 Punting Sights – King’s College Chapel

-The most famous building in Cambridge; the King’s College Chapel is the iconic symbol of the University and the city.
+The most famous building in Cambridge; the King's College Chapel is an iconic emblem of both the University and the city.

 Henry had personally overseen the late perpendicular gothic architectural design of the Chapel and had planned an identical one at his boys’ school, Eton.

 The original design for the Chapel would’ve seen a building four times the size of the eventual construction and it was intended to be built entirely from a white magnesium limestone mined from the King’s quarries in Tadcaster, Yorkshire.